nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Given below is an example usage scenario and how the import mechanism behaves.

 Step 1.
 The user launches the application for the first time.
-The user then executes the command `addm n/Bob p/12345678`, which adds a member called Bob with a phone number 12345678 into the member list.
+The user then executes the command <kbd>addm n/Bob p/12345678</kbd>, which adds a member called Bob with a phone number 12345678 into the member list.

 ![ImportStep1ObjectDiagram](images/ImportStep1ObjectDiagram.png)

 Step 2.
-The user then realises he has many more members to add and wants to use the `import` command.
+The user then realises he has many more members to add and wants to use the <kbd>import</kbd> command.
 He prepares a CSV file called `myFile.csv` to import the members from.

 ![CSVFileScreenShot](images/ImportImplementationCsv.png)

 Step 3.
-The user executes the command `import myFile.csv` to import the members from the CSV file.
-The `import` command first parses the CSV file using a private method `ImportCommand#parseCsv()`, which returns a list of `Member` objects to be imported.
+The user executes the command <kbd>import myFile.csv</kbd> to import the members from the CSV file.
+The <kbd>import</kbd> command first parses the CSV file using a private method `ImportCommand#parseCsv()`, which returns a list of `Member` objects to be imported.

 After which, the command iterates through the list of `Member` objects.
 Each iteration goes as such: